Tokenizer Drift: Local LLM Token Counts Don't Match

-Your Python application uses tiktoken to pre-count tokens and stay within an 8192-token context limit.
+Your Python app uses tiktoken to pre-count tokens and stay under an 8192-token limit.
 You count 7,900 tokens, add a buffer, and send the request to your local Ollama or llama-server running Llama 3.1.
-The server returns a context length exceeded error or truncates the response at what feels like 6,500 tokens.
-The discrepancy is real: tiktoken uses OpenAI’s BPE vocabulary, while Llama 3.1 uses a SentencePiece vocabulary with different tokenization rules.
-The same sentence tokenizes to different numbers of tokens depending on which tokenizer you use — sometimes up to 20-30% more or fewer.
+The server returns context length exceeded, or worse, silently truncates the prompt and answers from the wrong half of your context.
+The discrepancy is real: tiktoken uses OpenAI’s vocabulary, your model uses its own, and the same text counts differently in each.

 Common causes